An Oncomming Storm

 Lord of Acklam, The Young Lord

+Though mostly acquainted with him since childhood our Young Cockerels have learned to know young Gwayne Cowden better in recent months.
 Lord Gwayne played an active, though admittedly naïve and ineffective, role during the predicaments at Market Town.
 Despite having been indisposed of for much of the night his men was the aggravating party who brought things to a head.

 Later he partook in the Battle of Rushside, rallying the meagre forces of his house and though he was not personally engaged in the fighting he showed great bravery in aiding his men.